18F/join.tts.gsa.gov/positions/USDC-Cohort-2024.md

 # headings are how the site builder knows what the data is.
 For the rest of the
 # frontmatter, please be careful not to delete the headings!
 #🔻🔻🔻🔻🔻
-title: "U.S. Digital Corps: 2024 Cohort"
+title: "2024 U.S. Digital Corps Fellows"

 # Put the opening and closing dates of your posting here, if you have them.
 The
 # values you set here will be turned into user-friendly text in other parts of